 Where do I stand on this issue?

-Main reasons are:
+Main reasons why are:

 Monetary easing (Central Banks printing money to buy (existing and new government (fiscal easing) debt/securities providing Commercial Banks with liquidity thereby increasing the supply of money and as a result driving interest rates lower) will be used to combat this deflation.
-As mentioned above monetary easing however will itself be deflationary because debt will have to be repaid causing a fall in demand for goods in the future (intertemporal choice).
+As mentioned above monetary easing however will itself be deflationary because debt will have to be repaid causing a fall in demand for goods and services in the future (intertemporal choice).
 Each time you will need more debt to combat the same amount of deflation.
 It is a race Governments and Central Banks probably won't be able to win in the long term.

 This is not investment advice.
 Do your own research.
 Please also read the disclaimer at the bottom of the blog.